 Following multiple steps is critical to protect your rights and improve your chance of financial recovery in a claim with the insurance company.
 These steps include:

-- Report the crash – Call 911 to report what happened and wait for an officer to arrive at the scene.
+- Report the crash – Call 911 to report what happened and wait for an officer to arrive.
 You should not leave until they complete their investigation.

 - Document relevant information – You should write down everything you remember while it’s fresh in your mind.
-Describe what the other driver looked like and their vehicle’s make, model, and color.
-Explain anything that stood out about the other motorist’s appearance, such as scars or tattoos, or describe noticeable dents or damage on their car.
+Describe the other driver’s appearance and their vehicle’s make, model, and color.
+Explain the other motorist’s appearance, such as scars or tattoos, or describe noticeable dents or damage on their car.

 - Gather evidence – If it’s safe to walk around and your injury isn’t too severe, collect evidence at the scene.
 Take pictures of the damage to your car, skid marks on the road, and your visible injuries.
 If you notice a piece of the other motorist’s car, inform law enforcement so they can preserve it as evidence.

 - Speak to witnesses – Anyone who witnessed the collision can provide a statement to the police.
-Politely ask for their names and contact information and whether they’re willing to wait at the scene until an officer arrives.
+Politely ask for their names and contact information and whether they will wait at the scene until an officer arrives.

 - Treat your injuries – You must seek treatment immediately after leaving the crash scene.
 Even if your injury is minor, allowing a doctor to evaluate your condition and determine whether follow-up care is necessary is crucial.
 You should follow your doctor’s treatment recommendations if they suggest seeing physical therapy.
 Medical evidence is valuable in proving you sustained an injury in a car crash.